metagenome-atlas/Tutorial/README.md

 ### Example output of Metagenome Atlas
 A real Metagenome-Atlas run can take more than a day.
 Therefore we have you prepared some output of a previous run the [Example](Example) folder.
-[This cool report](http://htmlpreview.github.io/?https://github.com/metagenome-atlas/Tutorial/blob/master/Example/Results/Summary.html):sparkles: shows the most interesting output of Atlas.
+:sparkles:[This cool report](http://htmlpreview.github.io/?https://github.com/metagenome-atlas/Tutorial/blob/master/Example/Results/Summary.html):sparkles: shows the most interesting output of Atlas.

 Here are some questions that guide you through the Atlas output files: